EPIC: The Musical - An Incomplete Review

 And you can find him on TikTok where he posts behind the scenes footage, snippets of unreleased songs and holds auditions.

-Stream TROY, CYCLOPS, OCEAN, CIRCE and UNDERWORLD on Apple Music and Spotify now.
+Stream TROY, CYCLOPS, OCEAN, CIRCE, UNDERWORLD, THUNDER, and WISDOM on Apple Music and Spotify now.